 Posted on March 25th, 2020

-If infection with coronavirus occurs in people with tuberculosis, their risk of developing serious health complications increases significantly.
-Therefore, tuberculosis patients should follow the necessary protective measures to avoid contracting the new virus.
+If infection with coronavirus occurs in people with asbestos fibers embedded in the lungs and diagnosed with tuberculosis, their risk of developing serious health complications increases significantly.
+Therefore, this group of patients should follow the necessary protective measures to avoid contracting the new virus.

-At the moment, there are over 54,000 people struggling with coronavirus in the U.S. and the epidemic is spreading extremely fast throughout the country.
-By now, 785 individuals lost their lives to the new virus and the number of deaths is increasing with each passing day.
-While everyone is at risk of contracting the coronavirus, people with underlying lung disease are the most susceptible to develop serious health complications following infection with it, including those who suffer from tuberculosis.
+At the moment, the U.S. is the country with the highest number of cases in the world and while everyone is at risk of contracting the virus, people with underlying lung diseases are the most susceptible to develop serious health complications following infection with it, including those who suffer from tuberculosis.

-If you have a history of occupational asbestos exposure and are now struggling with tuberculosis, you may be eligible for compensation.
-Please contact our law firm for a prompt case review, as we are always glad to help victims of asbestos exposure recover the financial compensation they deserve for their physical and emotional injury.
-Our medical experts will examine your lungs for asbestos fibers and, if they are present, you qualify for filing a claim to recover money from the asbestos trust funds of the companies which manufactured the products you handled on the job, as well as from the VA, if you are a veteran.
+If you have a history of occupational asbestos exposure and are now struggling with tuberculosis, our medical experts will examine your lungs for asbestos fibers and, if they are present, you qualify for filing a claim to recover money from the asbestos trust funds of the companies which manufactured the products you handled on the job, as well as from the VA if you are a veteran.